Do Go On - 127 - Escape From Colditz Castle

 I would not do that for you.

-Hope those guys got some of those metal things.
+I hope those guys got some of those metal things.

 For ghosting.

-Yeah, ghost, there should be a ghost cross.
+Yeah, there should be a ghost cross.

 It's invisible.

-Chapter 11, oh my God.
+Oh, my God.

-eats the prisoner and then jumps the fence and then the prisoner out again.
+Is this one where the fox eats the prisoner and then jumps the fence and then the prisoner out again?

-What else?
 So close.
-Okay.

-It's it was a rule that escaping prisoners couldn't be shot.
+It was a rule that escaping prisoners couldn't be shot.

-in either civilian or German clothing was to be treated as a spy and
+in either civilian or German clothing was to be treated as a spy and shot on site.

 So this made escape attempts much more dangerous.

-If you're outside the castle in your uniform, you're going to get about five minutes away.
+you're going to get about five minutes away.

-from prison so many times that he was nicknamed the Red Fox.
+who had escaped from prison so many times that he was nicknamed the Red Fox.

-Classic, multiple escaping animal.
+Classic multiple escaping animal.

-He had a big rap.
-Big, big rap.
+He had a big rep.

 German guard commander, a German guard commander that everyone called Franz Joseph.